TEACCH Method for Autism

 Understanding TEACCH Method

-The TEACCH method, which stands for the Treatment and Education of Autistic and Communication Handicapped Children method, was specifically developed for children with autism spectrum disorder.
+The TEACCH method, which stands for the Treatment and Education of Autistic and Communication-Disabled Children method, was specifically developed for children with autism spectrum disorder.
 It was created at the University of North Carolina in the 1960s as a structured form of visual learning.
 The TEACCH method takes into account the characteristic traits of autism and tailors the intervention to address the specific needs of each individual child.

 Introduction to TEACCH